DaveCaulfield/everything-but-the-gluten/README.md

 ![user-story](README/assets/user-story.png)

-- Githubs kanban feature was used for easy tracking of user stories.
+- Githubs project kanban feature was used for easy tracking of user stories.
-- A template was created for adding the user stories which populated them into the To Do column of the kanban board.
+- A template was created for adding the user stories which populated them as issue into the To Do column of the kanban board.
 - User stories were moved into the In Progress column while being worked on.
 - Once all tasks belonging to a user story were completed and the acceptence criteria was met the user story was moved into the Done Column.